-Wood Bison Trail #11 is a 9.9 mile moderately trafficked loop trail located near Alberta, Alberta, Canada that features a lake and is rated as moderate.
+Wood Bison Trail #11 is a 9.9 mile moderately trafficked loop trail located near Sandy Beach, Alberta, Canada that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 cross country skiing

 Nice stroll through a forest, for occasional glimpses of lakes.
 Great for bird watching.
 If going in summer bring lots of bug spray, as well sun tan lotion as open areas can get quite hot.
 On the trail u may see bison, elk deer and birds

 Nice place if you avoid the campers.
 Not easy stroll.
 Though there are some swampy crossing with only sticks and logs as your bridge.
 Don't be fooled by what may look like solid ground neat the end of those logs...
 I was, but luckily my hikers are waterproof lol.

 If you go in spring, be prepared for lots of mud.

 And while in the park, we did see a few bison.

 My only beef is with smokers..
 We picked up so many cigarette bugs on the tail.

 Hiked this trail numerous times there are some soggy areas.
 Well maintained lots of wildlife to see if you are light on your feet.
 Give yourself 5 hours